 The Geeetech GT2560 control board doesn’t have native support to allow software control of the drivers so I will need to check the Vref of the chips and make changes if necessary.
 After consultation with mcdanlj I found I could set the Vref as high as 1.4V with the 1.0A stepper motors on the printer, but we decided to set it a bit lower to be safe.

 When installing the 2209s be sure the Gnd and Dir pins are on the same end as the A4988s (The Vref pot is on the other end compared to the A4988)

 I measured the Vref on the stock drivers and found they were all set to 1.0V.
 After installing 2209s I checked default Vrefs and they were all 1.2-1.3V.
 I decided to lower them slightly to 1.1V. ( Note: Vrefs are measured between the Vref pot. on the driver and the case of the SD card reader.)

 For the firmware I found this guy on Youtube that goes by HL Modtech.
 He does some great videos and has a super chill speaking style that I dig.
-He’s done a number of videos on Vert’s firmware and here is the one released recently.
+Here is a video he’s done on upgrading his Geeetech printers to the Marlin firm ware build.

 He walks you through in detail on how to get, edit, compile and install the firmware.
 Super easy.
 I did all the same edit’s he did but I also uncommented the TMC2209 in the firmware.

 Note that if you have been using Repetier Server to connect your printer to your computer you need to make sure it has disconnected from the printer.
 Otherwise you won’t be able to install the firmware like he shows.
 It threw me briefly because I didn’t realize it was running in the background.

 After uploading the firmware I hit the printer reset button and viola!